FelixOnline/v2/content/articles/2014-11-6-whats-up-with-all-these-diets.md

 However, just because these specialist foods are labeled “gluten free” doesn’t necessarily mean they aren’t loaded with sugar and other unhealthy ingredients.
 Nevertheless, for true allergy/intolerance sufferers, these might be the only option.

-That said, any beneficial effects of going GF are easily nullified if you don’t supplement your carbs with enough protein, fruit or veg - in fact, it can be very easy to end up nutritionally imbalanced on this diet.__Paleo__
+That said, any beneficial effects of going GF are easily nullified if you don’t supplement your carbs with enough protein, fruit or veg - in fact, it can be very easy to end up nutritionally imbalanced on this diet.Paleo

 This is a slightly newer diet trend that has become popular amongst health nuts, and is in some aspects our last-ditch effort to somehow make our ‘growing’ population grow a little less (sideways, that is).
 This means eating how cavemen eat: anything you could hunt or find, you can eat, but everything else is forbidden.